Take a moment and think about how many different people you talk to on a daily basis.

 Take a moment and understand what you want to say

 As witty as I may be and sometimes have the perfect thing to say, I have a hard time perfecting the timing of my mind with my mouth.
-My mind moves at a million miles and processes thoughts way faster than I can put into actual words, which leads me to feel like I’m not explaining myself in the way I want to.
-Whenever my emotions are too much for me or I need to speak on something incredibly important, I grab a notebook and jot down my feelings and what I want to say.
-Being able to be in my own and process what I want to get across has given me excellent results in being able to properly communicate with my audience, whether it’s with James, a parent or even for a meeting.
+My mind moves at a million miles and processes thoughts way faster than I can put into actual words.
+Which leads me to feel like I’m not explaining myself in the way I want to.
+Whenever my emotions are too much or I need to voice something incredibly important, I grab a notebook and write.
+Being able to process what I want to get across gives me excellent results in being able to properly communicate with my audience.
+Whether it’s with James, a parent or even for a meeting.

 Know who you are speaking to and how they will receieve the information